20 min read

 What does an executor do?

 An executor administers the estate after death.
-That may include probate, paperwork, paying debts, collecting assets and distributing inheritance according to the Will.
+That may include locating the original Will, valuing assets, applying for probate, paying debts and tax, keeping records, and distributing the estate in line with the Will.

 Does an executor have to act?